PaloAltoNetworks/pan-cortex-data-lake-python/README.rst

 --------

 - HTTP client wrapper for the popular Requests library with full access to its features.
-- Language bindings for Logging Service, Event Service and Directory Sync Service.
+- Language bindings for Query Service.
 - Helper methods for performing common tasks, such as log/event pagination.
 - Support for OAuth 2.0 grant code authorization flow.
 - Library of example scripts illustrating how to leverage `pancloud`.